Strange quark matter as dark matter: 40 years later, a reappraisal: Introduction

-It is important to note that the validity of the BW hypothesis does not imply that dark matter is made of SQM: it is possible that the hadronization process in the Early Universe does not allow the production of the large clusters of SQM that would constitute dark matter (the possibility that dark matter is made of small clusters of SQM is probably ruled out by observations, as we will discuss in the following).
-Still, the BW hypothesis could be true, and strange quark stars (QSs) made entirely of SQM could exist \citep{Haensel:1986}, since the mechanism of production of SQM in compact stars (which is based on the large chemical potential reached in those objects) is completely different from the one in the Early Universe.
+Still, the BW hypothesis could be true, and strange quark stars (QSs) made entirely of SQM could exist \citep{Haensel:1986,Weber:2004kj,Schaffner-Bielich:2004lxd,Madsen:1998uh}, since the mechanism of production of SQM in compact stars (which is based on the large chemical potential reached in those objects) is completely different from the one in the Early Universe.
 On the other hand, if dark matter is indeed composed of SQM, it is very unlikely that QSs do not exist, because many concrete astrophysical paths would lead to their production.
 This would still not imply that all compact stars are QSs!
 It is possible to show that, at least in the areas of the galaxies where dark matter is not so abundant, neutron stars (NSs) can exist without being transformed into QSs.
 This is of paramount importance, since it is unlikely that all compact stars are QSs and that NSs do not exist, see e.g. \citet{Watts:2006hk}.
 Indeed, in the last ten years, a scheme in which NSs and QSs coexist has been developed, the so-called two-family scenario \citep{Drago:2013fsa,DragoLavagnoHyperons2014,Drago:2015cea,Drago:2015dea,Wiktorowicz:2017swq}.
 In that scenario, the most massive objects are QSs; instead, NSs can have small radii, but their maximum mass does not reach 2$\mathrm{M}_\odot$.
+In addition, it has been proposed that QSs can be distinguished from NSs through their cooling behaviors \citep{Madsen1998} and r-mode instabilities in millisecond pulsars \citep{Madsen1999}.

 The very first studies on the equation of state (EoS) of quark matter in compact stars were, in general, based on the MIT bag model \citep{Chodos1974} and discussed strangeness production \citep{Freedman:1977gz}.
 Three major developments took place after those first pioneering works.
 1) Chiral models became popular, based on many variations of the Nambu-Jona Lasinio model \citep{Buballa:2003qv}; 2) Color superconductivity was (re-)discovered.
 In particular, it has been shown that a phase based on gaps involving color and all three flavors, called Color-Flavor Locked (CFL) phase, could be the absolute ground state of matter, at least at very large densities \citep{Alford:2007xm}.
 Some of the calculations were based on MIT-bag-like models, but most were based on extensions of chiral models.
 In the latter, the large mass of the strange quark makes its production difficult even at the center of the most massive compact stars \citep{Buballa:2003qv,Alford:2007xm}; 3) High order perturbative calculations of dense quark matter were performed, also incorporating strange quarks and stressing that SQM is not soft and it allows for having compact stars with masses largely exceeding 2$\mathrm{M}_\odot$ \citep{Alford:2007xm,Kurkela:2009gj}.